TR-SUNSHINE/Static-Frontend/README.md

 git commit -m “FIX: Null Exception in Function GetWeather”

 ### Branch Rules
-The following branch rules have been applied to each coding repository to enforce a workflow for each bra nch.
-In this project we are enforcing a two step review and approval by the code owner.
+In this project we are enforcing a two step review and approval by the code owner for each change to each branch.